kuba1302/options-monte-carlo/README.md

 ```

-## Makefile
+## Makefile for Streamlined C++ Development

-To make cpp development easier, Makefile was utilized.
-Take into account, that it is specific to mac os.
+To simplify and enhance the C++ development process, a tailored Makefile is included in this package.
+The Makefile is designed to be macOS-specific and streamlines various build steps.
+Here's how you can leverage the Makefile commands:

 ```
-make all: Compiles the full program. make clean: Removes object files and the main target. make rebuild: Cleans and then compiles the program. make run: Executes the compiled program. make rebuild-run: Rebuilds and runs the program in one step.
+make all: Executes the complete compilation process for the program. make clean: Clears out all the object files and the final compiled binary, keeping your workspace tidy. make rebuild: Performs a clean slate build by first removing previous compilations and then generating fresh binaries. make run: Directly runs the compiled binary, allowing for immediate testing of the program. make rebuild-run: Combines cleaning, building, and running steps into a single command for efficient iteration cycles.
 ```